Phrogz/SLAXML/README.md

 ## v0.1 2013-Feb-7
 ### Features
 + Option to ignore whitespace-only text nodes
++ Supports unescaped > in attributes
 + Supports CDATA
 + Supports Comments
 + Supports Processing Instructions
-+ Supports unescaped > in attributes

 ### Limitations / TODO
+- Does not require or enforce well-formed XML (or report/fail on invalid)
 - No support for namespaces:
   - xmlns="…" attributes look like any other
   - xmlns:foo="…" attributes will report name as "xmlns:foo"